LieBtrau/MegawattKS_Radio_Design_101/README.md

 ![cb_amp_sparam](https://github.com/user-attachments/assets/4583d7ae-c089-40c1-800d-a73366224222)

 Of course, when it comes to RF, the predictions are just a rough starting point.
 One of the things that I wanted to study, as discussed in the Lecture series, is the impact of component parasitics on the insertion loss of the system.
+So, I built three different pre-select filters on an RF protoboard and measured the S21 with my NanoVNA.

+Here is the first prototype, built from less than a single turn of wire and a 330 pF capacitor.
+(Note that the cap that I used isn't the desired value, just what I had on-hand at the time being.)

+Here is the second prototype, built with a 6.9 nH CoilCraft air-wound inductor and the same 330 pF capacitor.

+And here is the third prototype, built with a 6.8 nH Johanson ceramic chip inductor and the same 330 pF capacitor.